Drive to the Sahyadris

-While returning to the homestay, a Pond Terapin was spotted right in the middle of the road.
-We stopped immediately and Jugal Sir gently guided it to the grassy side of the road.
+While returning to the homestay, a Pond Terapin was spotted right in the middle of the road that was gently guided to safety.

 Jugal Sir explained that it was here in 2016 that he had documented atleast 500 birds congregating before their return migration.
 He went on to explain that while Fulay remains to be the most reliable wintering site, these birds can often be seen in other suitable habitats (like we did in Lodai) and in Palanpur where sightings are regular since 2016.

 During the course of the evening, Rufous-fronted Prinia, Plain Prinia, Singing Bushlark and Marshall’s Iora were also sighted.

 Apart from an excellent birding day, we had an enlightening experience in the company of Jugal Sir.
 His knowledge on this region is probably more vast than Kutch itself.
 While we had been reading his publications for a long time, spending time in person gave us an excellent opportunity to learn field skills and identification techniques from the man himself.

 10 Jan 2017: Day 10 (Moti Virani and around)